 It is very common for many suffering from tennis elbow due to their incorrect posture on the PC to suggest an ergonomic vertical mouse as it mimics the natural movement for the wrist and the elbow.

 It has a near-vertical profile that makes holding the mouse feels almost as natural as shaking someone’s hand.

-With this, you get a lot of support for your forearms and wrist, and you maintain a good posture that resultantly limits your susceptibility to tennis elbow.
+With this, you get a lot of support for your forearms and wrist, and you maintain a good posture that as a result may limit your susceptibility to tennis elbow.

-Being an advanced vertical mouse, you get a whole suite of features that allow you to control multiple systems without having to disconnect from one and connect to another when you need to switch.
+Being an advanced vertical mouse, you get a whole suite of features including a popular features that allows you to control multiple systems without having to disconnect from one and connect to another when you need to switch.

 This is thanks to the fact that it is wireless, but also, with Logitech Flow, you can copy files from one of the connected computers and paste it in another.
 This makes working with many files distributed over several computers very convenient.

 You get several customizable buttons with two on the side that can be used to navigate browsers or file explorers, and the textured thumb rest provides an excellent grip.

 This is a great ergonomic mouse for power users and if you are looking for a high quality option, then this maybe the best mouse for tennis elbow for you.
 However, as always, we do recommend you consult with a specialist first.